ismir-24-sub/unsupervised_compositional_representations/docs/index.md

 ### Bass + Piano

-Here, we show some *non-cherry-picked* examples of the separations obtained by our model on the Slakh2100 test set (*Bass + Piano*). **Warning**: lower the volume before playing the audio files, as they may be loud.
+Here, we show some *non-cherry-picked* examples of the separations obtained by our **decomposition** model on the Slakh2100 test set (*Bass + Piano*). **Warning**: lower the volume before playing the audio files, as they may be loud.

+Scroll left and right to access the audio files.
+The first column shows the original samples, the second (fourth) column shows the original bass (piano), the third (fifth) column shows the bass (piano) separated by our model.

 | Sample | Original                                                                     | Bass (original)                                                                   | Bass (ours)                                                                            | Piano (original)                                                                   | Piano (ours)                                                                            |
 |--------|------------------------------------------------------------------------------|-----------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|